SalAlba/real-world-pt2/README.md

 ![images/pipes_and_filters.png](images/pipes_and_filters.png)

+The interesting part in express is how error handlers are added to the end of the pipeline.
+Not-found handler usually goes as second last.
+And the generic catch-all handler goes at the very end.
+Any next() invocations or errors thrown in previous handlers end up in the catch-all handler.

 ## Extracting routing from the application

 Create a new file **src/articlesRouter.ts** and move all the articles related code to the file.